 As a Title I school, Thomas E. Kerns Elementary is actively involved in annually reviewing our needs, and determining and using the best research-based practices to address the identified needs.
-We recognize and celebrate our strengths such as 1-1 Personal Learning Devices, Gentlemen's Club, and Learners Today, Leaders Tomorrow.
+We recognize and celebrate our strengths such as achieving a "B" rating (82.8%) on the Federal Accountability System for 2013 school year and recognized as a PBIS Exemplar School in 2013.
 We continue to focus on improving student achievement.
 We envision our families, staff, and community working together to help our children succeed.